Open-EO/openeo-earthengine-driver/README.md

 ## Configuration

-There are several configuration options in the file [config.json](config.json):
+There are several important configuration options in the file [config.json](config.json):

 * `hostname`: The address of the server running the openEO GEE driver.
 For local deployments usually `127.0.0.1`, for public instances the ip or domain name of the server, e.g. `earthengine.openeo.org`.
 * `port`: The port the HTTP instance of the openEO GEE driver is running on.